wyhaines/stellar-game-of-life/README.md

 const rpcServer = new StellarRpc.Server(rpcUrl, { allowHttp: true })
 ```

 This creates a client that communicates with a Stellar RPC server.
-For local development, you'd point this to `http://localhost:8000/soroban/rpc`.
+For local development, you can use the [Stellar Quickstart](https://github.com/stellar/quickstart) docker image to easily run a local environment.
+Using that, you'd point this to `http://localhost:8000/soroban/rpc`.

 #### 3. Build the Transaction